jangho721/jangho721.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I work on developing services for student assessment and personalized educational content recommendation.
+Hello!
+I'm Andrew, a researcher at <strong><a href='#'>TmaxEduAI</a></strong>, working on developing services for student assessment and personalized educational content recommendation.

 I received M.S. in Artificial Intelligence at **[Hanyang University](https://nextai.hanyang.ac.kr/)**, where I was advised by Dr. **[Eunok Paek](http://bislab.hanyang.ac.kr/index.php?mid=Professor)**.
 My MS research bridged machine learning and bioinformatics to address challenges in proteomics.
 The focus of my work was re-ranking and rescoring <em>de novo</em> search results, I designed and developed novel post-processors for accurate peptide sequence identification.